JOKERKlNG/Restorasite/DEPLOYMENT.md

 ⚠️ **Important**: On Vercel, the `/tmp` directory is **ephemeral**.
 This means:
 - Database data will be **reset** on each deployment
-- Database data may be **lost** between function invocations (though it persists during the same deployment)
+- Database data persists during the same deployment but resets on redeploy
+- The database uses JSON file storage (no native compilation needed - works perfectly on Vercel)
-- For production use, consider migrating to:
+- For production use with persistent data, consider migrating to:
   - **Vercel Postgres** (recommended)
   - **PlanetScale** (MySQL)
   - **Supabase** (PostgreSQL)